MicrosoftDocs/azure-dev-docs/articles/javascript/core/configure-local-development-environment.md

 ## Securing configuration information

 You have several options to store configuration information:
 - [Dotenv](https://www.npmjs.com/package/dotenv) is a popular npm package to read environment variables from a `.env` file.
 Make sure to add the `.env` file to the `.gitignore` file so the `.env` file is not checked into to source control.
+Learn more about [environment variables](../how-to/configure-web-app-settings) in web apps for Azure.
 - Azure [Key Vault](/azure/key-vault/) to create and maintain keys that access and encrypt your cloud resources, apps, and solutions

 ### Create environment variables for the Azure libraries

-To use the Azure settings needed by the Azure SDK libraries to access the Azure cloud, set the most common values to environment variables.
+To use the Azure settings needed by the Azure SDK libraries to access the Azure cloud, set the most common values to [environment variables](../how-to/configure-web-app-settings).
 The following commands set the environment variables to the local workstation.
 Another common mechanism is to use the `DOTENV` NPM package to create a `.env` file for these settings.
 If you plan to use a `.env`, make sure to not check in the file to source control.
 Add the `.env` file to git's `.ignore` file is the standard way to ensure those settings are checked into source control.

 In the following examples, the client ID is the service principal ID and service principal secret.